dogrdon/dogrdon.github.io/_drafts/anaylzing_degenerate_art_information.md

 ---
 layout: post
 title: "Light Analysis of the Entartete Kunst Datenbank"
 description: "The Nazi's attempt to control and or destroy the art they found to be degenarte resulted in a very meticulous documentation of that artwork.
 The Freie Universität Berlin has undertaken the process of turning the Nazi bookkeeping into a publically accessible database.
 I took a pass at collecting that data into a workable form and visualizing it.
 There are extreme gaps in this data and it is not fit for deep research, but I think a surface report of some of its attributes is worth a short treatment.
-This is in addition to having visited the Neue Galeries exhibition of some of those recovered works."
+This is in addition to having visited the Neue Galeries exhibition of some of those recovered works.
+Concluded that the statistical accumulation of artistic works within a particular context could offer a interesting launch pad for art history researchers, were such databases proliferate."
 category: museums
 tags: [degenerate art, entartete kunst, data analysis, Neue Galerie]
 ---